rails-hyperstack

 event) from the EditItem

 .
-To summarize:true
+To summarize:

-) from the Todo being edited: editing changes to false
+) from the Todo being edited: editing changes tofalse

 component is going to communicate to its parent via two application defined events - saved